tvdboom/ATOM/docs_sources/user_guide/training.md

 Some estimators allow you to pass extra parameters to the fit method (besides X and y).
 This can be done adding `_fit` at the end of the parameter.
-For example, to change [XGBoost's][] verbosity, we can run:
+For example, to change [XGBoost][]'s verbosity, we can run:

 ```pycon
 >>> atom.run(models="XGB", est_params={"verbose_fit": True})